phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 ### [Part 2.
 Quick response post](#quick-response-post)

+> Note: This section is the unedited version of original "follow up" post (posted to the public on instagram on 2024-10-05 (AEST))

 Comments mostly came in on Oct 4 (AEST), and there were some good points people brought up and things we were not aware of, that I wanted to address as soon as possible.

 So I posted this at Oct 4 night (about 2am actually so technically Oct 5 ig), titled "Some clarifications and a few apologies"